Position: A Dynamical Systems Perspective is Needed to Advance Time Series Modeling: DSR Measures

 \section{DSR Measures}

 In DSR, we are primarily concerned with the topology, geometry, and temporal structure of attractors, and hence with the behavior of the system in the ergodic limit $t \rightarrow \infty$.
+Topologically, a DSR may be defined as follows \cite{durstewitz_reconstructing_2023}: \begin{definition}[\textbf{Topological DSR}] Let $D=(T,E,\Phi)$ be a true data-generating DS and $D^*=(T^*,E^*,\Phi^*)$ a reconstructed (modeled) DS, with $E, E^* \subseteq \mathbb{R}^N$ open sets, and $h:E \rightarrow E^*$ and $\tau:T \rightarrow T^*$ homeomorphisms.
+Let $A \subset B \subseteq E$ be an attractor of $\Phi$ with $B$ its basin of attraction.
+We say that $D^*$ is a \textit{partial DSR} of $D$ on $B$ if $\Phi^*$ on $B^*$, with $\tilde{h}:B \rightarrow B^*$ the restriction of $h$ to $B$, is \textit{topologically conjugate} (see Def. \ref{def:Def_topoequiv}) to $D$ on $B$.
+If the topological conjugacy holds for the whole of state space $E$, $D^*$ is a \textit{full DSR} of $D$ on $E$. \end{definition}

-For calculating any of the measures discussed below, it is therefore \textit{mandatory to draw sufficiently long trajectories}, which in practice means generating long autoregressive roll-outs from the trained model (of, depending on the timescales in the data, at least $T=1,000-10,000$ time steps), from which the initial transients are discarded (unless the model is already initialized on the attractor).
+This may be difficult to establish in practice, and, moreover, beyond topological agreement, we are also often interested in preserving \textit{geometric} and precise \textit{temporal} (same time scales) properties of the original DS.
+This can be assessed through the measures introduced below.
+For calculating any of these, it is \textit{mandatory to draw sufficiently long trajectories}, which in practice means generating long autoregressive roll-outs from the trained model (of, depending on the timescales in the data, at least $T=1,000-10,000$ time steps), from which the initial transients are discarded (unless the model is already initialized on the attractor).